Kronter/andre-portfolio/src/content/projects/ravenhill.md

 *This is my current project, and I have recently been assigned to it*

 ◦ ***General Designer:***
-I have been kept as a general designer, jumping in where needed, my current focus is on refining existing systems from various areas, social, meta, gameplay, and polish adding extra juice to the game.
+[INDENT]I have been kept as a general designer, jumping in where needed, my current focus is on refining existing systems from various areas, social, meta, gameplay, and polish adding extra juice to the game.[/INDENT]